Quantum0uasar/retail-price-intelligence/README.md

 - 112,000 order items
 - 32,000 products

-Add the original dataset source and license link here.
+Original source: add the official Olist dataset link and license/reference link here once you finalize the repo.

 ## Running the Project